Issue #7462

 Some relevant links showing why/where this is a problem: https://docs.aiohttp.org/en/stable/web_advanced.html#deploying-behind-a-proxy https://github.com/aio-libs/aiohttp/blob/72b5344af59ccdefc1e9a9e489c222a2b2592c7d/aiohttp/web_request.py#L384-L386 https://github.com/pulp/pulp_container/blob/789979a8706c527e4c9e8d04d084b262ea78208f/pulp_container/app/models.py#L442

-Updated by dkliban@redhat.com about 4 years ago
+Updated by dkliban@redhat.com over 4 years ago

 I was able to reproduce on my machine.
 I had to ensure that the 'CONTENT_ORIGIN' setting was set to https://localhost

-Updated by ekohl about 4 years ago
+Updated by ekohl over 4 years ago

 A common way with reverse proxy setups is https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto.
 Looks like Django has docs on this and https://docs.djangoproject.com/en/2.2/ref/settings/#secure-proxy-ssl-header suggests to use this setting: